isislab-unisa/trace-me-now/docs/index.md

 **NOTE: if you use OnPremiseMqtt, you won't use AWSMqtt and vice versa.**

-*If you want to know more about the notification system, take a look to [Notification System](#notification-system).*
+*If you want to know more about the notification system, please take a look to [Notification System](#notification-system).*

 Here, first thing you have to do is to define a callback, which mainly defines the behaviour when a message arrives